Torfkopp/Raijin/README.md

 - Use [clap](https://crates.io/crates/clap) to add command-line parsing.
 (This would make it easier to view `help` documentation.
 As well as provide a way to change the config file arguments without having to edit a file directly.
 Not a huge deal, but would be nice to have)
 - Tidy up the code.
 (I am by no means a great Rust programmer and I'm sure I've done a lot that isn't very idiomatic. <sub>You know, like naming my crate with a capital letter? lol</sub>)
 - Rework config file setup.
 (Right now the way I create a config file for this is pretty lazy by just looking under `~/.config` and creating a file.
 But this can break if people have this symlinked for dotfile stuff.
 I'm sure there's a more robust way to do this)
+- Test on Windows/add Windows support if it doesn't work (it should, I just haven't tested it yet)

 <br>